 For customers or potential customers, the types of information we might collect include:

-- your name and contact details (eg. address, telephone number, business and professional details (if applicable));
+- information to identify you, such as: your name, contact details, Medicare and or Driver Licence information, address, telephone number, business and professional details (if applicable);

 - other details about you that might be relevant, such as your age and gender;